oktadev/okta-blog/_source/_posts/2019-09-27-build-a-crud-app-with-jsf.md

 }
 ```

-And to properly redirect the user to the list page, we add the following to the file `src/main/webapp/faces-config.xml`:
+And to properly redirect the user to the list page, add the following navigation rule to the file `src/main/webapp/faces-config.xml`:

 ```xml
 <navigation-rule>